mj1618/codejam2018/1c/README.md

 I didn't make it through the prev 2 qual rounds, but I came 896 in this one and got through!
 I had to deal with a production issue during round 1a.
-I completely bombed round 1b due to it starting at midnight, I hit an odd rounding issue in python and I was printing doubles instead of ints in the result!
+I completely bombed round 1b due to it starting at midnight, I hit a rounding issue in python and I was printing doubles instead of ints in the result!

 What was the rounding error?
 Try putting this in your py interpreter:
 `python